 Momentum medical aid options don’t only focus on health; it is also possible to choose policies that essentially give you cash back payouts and added value.

-One of the standout qualities of Momentum is that the company strives to help its members improve both health and financial wellness.
-The company boasts that members can earn as much as R5 400 every year in Momentum HealthReturns as well as scoring added in-hospital cover and some free doctor consultations.
+Momentum medical scheme strives to help its members improve both health and financial wellness.
+The company boasts that members can earn as much as R5 400 every year in Momentum HealthReturns.
+They even score added in-hospital cover and some free doctor consultations.

 It all depends on the Momentum medical aid options you think will suit your personal needs.

 Momentum has agreements with a number of healthcare providers including hospitals, doctors and pharmacies that enable the company to reduce costs for those who are willing to opt for so-called “network” care.
 There are also medical aid plans from Momentum that enable members to choose who they use.

 The six Momentum medical aid options are:

 All these medical aid plans are different, but all have been designed to meet the needs of Momentum Health clients.
 Having identified affordability as one of the key needs of consumers, the company has come up with options that enable its members to save more than 35 percent on the monthly fees needed to pay for a good medical aid plan.
 To be able to make this saving, members will need to choose Momentum medical aid options that simply reduce choice in terms of hospital and medical service provider.

 Ingwe is Momentum’s entry-level cover that offers as much as R1 060 000 hospital-cover per year for network private hospitals, chronic care and various daily benefits, as well as prescribed medicine.

 Access is one of the Momentum medical aid options that does not have an annual limit for hospital cover,as long as they are in the network.
 There is cover for chronic treatments, doctors and medication.